palmdaldaniel/ecommerce-cars-team-orchid/README.md

 # Orchid Cars - E-commerce for cars

 ## Introduction
 This application is a school project built in React.
-It was created by Daniel Palmdal, Sebastian Mineur, Amanda Olsson, Sara Mattisson, Marko Zdravkovski, Axel Björnfot and Saga Swahn.
+It was created by Daniel Palmdal (danielpalmdal), Sebastian Mineur (NervousNerve), Amanda Olsson (sotigt), Sara Mattisson (NotSahara), Marko Zdravkovski (Marko350), Axel Björnfot (axel-bjornfot) and Saga Swahn (hejsaga).

 ### Goal and requirements
-The main focus of the application was to build our first front-end project in React, an e-commerce for second hand cars.
+The main goal of the application was to build our first front-end project in React: an e-commerce for second hand cars.
 The application was created from a list of strict requirements and user stories.
 Product owner expected a fully functional webshop, with the exception of integrating payment solutions.

-The core functionalities were to facilitate a responsive e-commerce where you can browse, buy, search and filter among products.
+The core functionalities were to facilitate a responsive e-commerce where you can buy, browse, search and filter among products.
 All purchases are bound to specific users who can register, manage their purchases and view their purchase history.

 ### Technologies
 The project is built in: